archfiend515/Smart-waste-segregation/README.md

  8. $ sudo apt-get install libssl-dev

  9. $ sudo apt-get install doxygen graphviz (For installing doxygen and graphviz)

+ Note: Install the dependencies only which are not installed on your previously

 ## Build And Install MQTT Library